Anger Management Therapy & Treatment

 - Guarded interactions with others – Being cautious and guarded when interacting with others

-- Others notice and comment – Several other people give feedback that you have difficulty managing your anger
+- Others notice and comment – Several people give feedback that you have difficulty controlling your anger

-- For those with IED, explosive reactions that usually last less than 30 minutes and occur in clusters or are separated by weeks and months.
-In between IED episodes, you may be irritable, impulsive, aggressive or angry.
+- Explosive reactions – Explosive reactions that usually last less than 30 minutes.
+They occur in clusters or are separated by weeks and months.
+Between IED episodes, you may be irritable, impulsive, aggressive or angry.

-- Experiencing physical symptoms such as teeth grinding, an increased heart rate, clenched fists or sweaty palms
+- Physical symptoms – Experiencing physical symptoms such as teeth grinding, increased heart rate, clenched fists or sweaty palms

-- Regretting your actions instantly after a blowup
+- Regret/shame – Regretting your actions after a blowup

 Who’s at Risk?